• Skip to main content

 What to Serve with Hush Puppies

-Hushpuppies can be served with any meal that you typically serve cornbread with.
-One of the most popular meal parings in the South is serving hushpuppies with fried fish such as catfish, bream, or crappy!
+Hushpuppies make a tasty accompaniment to so many different dishes.
+Two of the most popular meal parings in the South are hushpuppies served with fried fish such as catfish, bream, or crappy, or served with smoky barbecue.

 Variations and Substitutions